TO APPLY TO THE FINE ARTS CENTER CLICK HERE

 Candidates should be prepared to perform an audition on, at minimum, snare drum and drum set.
 Students with experience on other percussion instruments should be prepared to perform materials on those instruments as well.
 Auditions for each instrument should include:

-improvisation in styles with which the candidate may be familiar
+FOR DRUM SET -- (1) a prepared piece and/or improvisation in styles with which the candidate maybe familiar

-take a music theory placement test
+In addition, candidates will have an interview and take a music theory placement test

 Students wishing to audition for the voice program at the Fine Arts Center should prepare:

-1. One art song from the standard classical repertoire.
+(1) One art song from the standard classical repertoire.
 This piece can be in English or a foreign language.

-2. One selection from the standard musical theatre repertoire.
+(2) One selection from the standard musical theatre repertoire.

-3. One selection of the student's choice from any musical genre.
+(3) One selection of the student's choice from any musical genre.

 All music presented should have an accompaniment, and the student should bring an additional copy of each of the three required audition pieces.
 An accompanist will be provided.
 Pre-recorded music is not acceptable.
 If the student plays another instrument (for example, guitar or piano), and wishes to accompany himself, this will also be accepted.

-1 Play a piece of your choice demonstrating your skills
+(1) Play a piece of your choice demonstrating your skills.

-2 You will be asked to improvise using pentatonic scales.(We will teach you the scale at the audition)
+(2) You will be asked to improvise using pentatonic scales -- we will teach you the scale at the audition.

-3 You will be asked questions in regards to melody, harmony and rhythm.
+(3) You will be asked questions in regards to melody, harmony and rhythm.

-4 No guitar amps or effects are needed.
+(4) No guitar amps or effects are needed.